uswds/uswds-site/pages/patterns/select-language/three-or-more-languages.md

 Use this pattern when the content is available in three or more languages and all content is available in each language.

 ## When to consider something else
 When content is available in only two languages, see the <a href="{{ site.baseurl }}/patterns/language-selector/two-languages/">Select from two languages</a> pattern.
-When only selected content is available in some languages, see the <a href="{{ site.baseurl }}/patterns/language-selector/selected-content/">Selected content available</a> pattern.
+When only selected multilingual content is available in some languages, see the <a href="{{ site.baseurl }}/patterns/language-selector/selected-content/">Selected content available</a> pattern.

 ## What's the solution
 Place the language selector menu at the top of the screen above site navigation, allowing site visitors to use a dropdown menu to select their language of choice.
 Place the language selector on the top right for left-to-right languages and on the top left for right-to-left languages if possible.